 - Chorioptic mites, AKA feather mites, live around the horse’s legs.
 They eat skin, fat, and even the sores that they make become their next meal.
 Your horse will be unbelievably itchy and may chew himself.
 You can pass this to other horses with shared tools, but you are safe.

 - Psoroptes mites, AKA scab mites, create sores and scabs.
 Then, they poop, and your horse has an allergic reaction to the mite poop.
 This makes your horse develop oozing skin, which eventually hardens and loses its hair.
 Yes, sharing grooming tools can spread this.

 - Don’t feel left out!
-The sarcoptes mite will jump ship from horses to humans.
-When they eat your horse’s skin, their saliva creates a massive skin reaction.
+The Sarcoptes mite will jump ship from horses to humans.
+Their saliva creates a massive skin reaction when they eat your horse’s skin.
 There may be pimples and massive thickening of the skin.
 It’s also wildly itchy and can be anywhere on your horse.
 Secondary infections are possible when your horse scratches himself and creates more damage.

 - There are unknowns about aural plaques.
 A papilloma virus causes them, but the transmission may, or may not, be fly related.
 Some horses are not bothered at all by aural plaques, and others are most definitely concerned.

 - Sometimes plaques clear up; sometimes they don’t.
 Aural plaques can be small or large but typically remain inside the inner ear.